walidad-ali/walidad-ali.github.io/_knowledge_base/2026-01-25-e2-visa-tax-structuring-guide.md

 ## FAQ

-**Can an E-2 visa holder own an S-Corp?** No, Non-Resident Aliens cannot own an S-Corp.
-You must pass the **Substantial Presence Test** (typically in your second year) to be eligible for this election.
+**Can an E-2 visa holder own an S-Corp?** Yes, but only after you become a US tax resident.
+You must pass the **Substantial Presence Test** (https://www.irs.gov/individuals/international-taxpayers/substantial-presence-test){:target="_blank"} (typically in your second year) to be eligible.

 **Does an E-2 LLC need to file Form 5472?** Yes.
 If a foreign owner owns 100% of a Disregarded LLC, Form 5472 is required annually even if the business has $0 in income.
 Every transfer of funds (even for startup costs) is a reportable event.